UpprMars0812/powershell-profile/README.md

 ## ⚡ One Line Install

-**PowerShell 7.0 or newer:**

-Execute the following command in an elevated PowerShell 7.0 or greater window to install the PowerShell profile:
+Execute the following command in an elevated PowerShell window to install the PowerShell profile:

 ```
 irm "https://github.com/UpprMars0812/powershell-profile/raw/main/setup.ps1" | iex
 ```

-***The One Line Install script for the legacy Windows PowerShell will be available soon.***

 ## 🛠️ Fix the Missing Font